ps78674/libnss-http.go/README.md

 ***
-NSS library written in golang doesn't work because of dlopen() followed by fork().
-This, for example, hangs on net.Dial().
+**NSS library written in golang will not work properly because of a fork() in parent**.
+Go runtime is asynchronous and forking such a process is impossible.
+This code hangs on goroutine in net.Dial().
 ***

 **NSS module for rest/http.**